Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Completing the part-time students page

-Start by interrogating the school's data to see whether there are part-time students who did not attend the school during the relevant period for the Minimum Period Part-time ("MPP") of the program or course of study for which the students are enrolled.
+Start by looking carefully at the school’s data to see whether there are part-time students who did not attend the school during the relevant period for the minimum period part-time (MPP) of the program or course of study for which the students are enrolled.

 Part-time students who did not attend the school during the relevant period for at least the Minimum Period Part-time (MPP) of the program or course of study for which the student are enrolled

-If students fall into this category, answer the question Did the school have part-time students who did not attend the school during the relevant period for the school for at least the Minimum Period Part-time of the program or course of study for which the students are enrolled? with 'Yes'.
+If students fall into this category, answer ‘yes’ to the question Did the school have part-time students who did not attend the school during the relevant period for the school for at least the minimum period part-time of the program or course of study in which they are enrolled?.

 Select Click here.